Is It True That Chocolate Makes You Fat?

-What is more delicious than chocolate?
-Very few people don’t like chocolate and it still continues to be one of the most coveted delicacies of the world…

-In spite of that, it has had a very bad reputation.
-People have always thought that chocolate tends to make you fatter or increase cholesterol because of its fat content and sugars.
+What’s more delicious than chocolate?
+Very few people don’t like chocolate.
+Therefore, it still continues to be one of the most coveted delicacies of the world.
+But it has had a very bad reputation.
+People have always thought that chocolate makes you fat or increases your cholesterol because of its fat and sugar content.

-Recently, a group of researchers from the University of Granada have abolished the taboo that chocolate makes you fat and ruins your diet.
-People have always conspired against chocolate, like those people that think it simply helps, but even more those who think it makes you fat.
+Recently, a group of researchers from the University of Granada have abolished the taboo that chocolate makes you fat.
+People have always conspired against chocolate.
+Some people believe its helpful, but even more think chocolate makes you fat.

-In spite of what they say about chocolate, it is rich in flavonoids, which are very important for the body because these vitamins are extremely healthy.
+Regardless of what they say about chocolate, it’s rich in flavonoids, which are very important for the body.
+Remember these vitamins are extremely healthy.

 The new study by Nutrition magazine analyzed how chocolate influences fat accumulation in the most important areas of the body (your abdomen and other parts).
-The most impressive result is that chocolate has lower levels of fat than any other food.
+The most impressive result is that chocolate has very low levels of fat.
 Therefore, it doesn’t affect any physical activity or diet that you are on.

 The HELENA study (Healthy Lifestyle in Europe by Nutrition in Adolescence) selected teenagers between twelve and seventeen years old for this study.
-In total, there were 1,458 teenagers.
+In total, they used 1,458 teenagers.
 This study wanted to find out the dietary habits of young people in several European countries, with one of them being Spain.

-Although they have determined that chocolate isn’t a danger to becoming obese, researchers insist that its consumption is controlled.
-They state that “In moderation, chocolate can be good.
+They stated that: “In moderation, chocolate can be good.
 But eating too much of it is definitely harmful.
 As they say, ‘There is such a thing as too much of a good thing.'”

-Lastly, researches emphasize that chocolate is not dangerous for anyone, especially if you think you will gain weight from it.
-The important thing is not to eat too much of it, and always keep in mind that the good thing about some food that is very dangerous for some, but for others it is a total benefit for your health.
+Lastly, researches emphasize that chocolate is not dangerous for anyone, especially if you think you’ll gain weight from it.
+The important thing is to not eat it excessively.
+And remember, some foods that are dangerous for others may be a total benefit for your own health.